 The Fund seeks to achieve its investment objective by investing under normal market conditions in commodity-linked derivative instruments backed by a portfolio of inflation-indexed securities and other fixed income instruments.
 Rather than invest directly in physical commodities, the Fund employs an enhanced index strategy.
-The commodity-linked derivative instruments in which the Fund primarily invests are linked to the Dow Jones-UBS Commodity Index Total ReturnSM (the "Commodity Index"), which is intended to provide the Fund with exposure to the investment returns of the commodities markets as represented by the Commodity Index without the Fund investing directly in physical commodities.
+The commodity-linked derivative instruments in which the Fund primarily invests are linked to the Bloomberg Commodity Index Total ReturnSM (the "Commodity Index"), which is intended to provide the Fund with exposure to the investment returns of the commodities markets as represented by the Commodity Index without the Fund investing directly in physical commodities.
+Commodities are assets that have tangible properties, such as oil, metals and agricultural products.
 Commodity-linked derivative instruments in which the Fund may invest include commodity index-linked notes, swap agreements (including currency swaps, interest rate swaps, total return swaps, credit default swaps and others, in which the Fund may be either the buyer or the seller), commodity options, futures and options on futures.
 The assets used to collateralize the commodity-linked derivative instruments are invested in an actively managed portfolio of inflation-indexed bonds and other fixed income securities, including derivative fixed income instruments.
 The Fund may engage in short selling, which is the sale by the Fund of a borrowed security.
 The Fund also may invest in common and preferred stocks as well as convertible securities of issuers in commodity-related industries.

 The Commodity Index tracks the returns of futures contracts in different physical commodities.
 The Commodity Index is structured to seek to provide diversified commodity exposure by requiring that no related group of commodities may constitute more than 33% of the index and no single commodity may constitute more than 15% or less than 2% of the index.
 The value of the Commodity Index, and therefore the value of any derivative instruments linked to that index, may be affected by overall market movements and other factors affecting the value of a particular industry or commodity, such as weather, disease, embargoes or political and regulatory developments.